Abdirizak Haji Hussein: Civilian administration

-Countrywide municipal elections, in which the Somali Youth League won 74 percent of the seats, occurred in November 1963.
+In November 1963 the Somali Youth League won 74 percent of the seats during the nationwide municipal elections.
 These were followed in March 1964 by the country's first post-independence national elections.
 Again the SYL triumphed, winning 69 out of 123 parliamentary seats.
 The party's true margin of victory was even greater, as the fifty-four seats won by the opposition were divided among a number of small parties.

 After the 1964 National Assembly election in March, a crisis occurred that left Somalia without a government until the beginning of September.
 President Osman, who was empowered to propose the candidate for prime minister after an election or the fall of a government, chose Abdirizak Haji Hussein as his nominee instead of the incumbent, Abdirashid Ali Shermarke, who had the endorsement of the SYL party leadership.
 Shermarke had been prime minister for the four previous years, and Osman decided that new leadership might be able to introduce fresh ideas for solving national problems.

 In drawing up a Council of Ministers for presentation to the National Assembly, the nominee for prime minister chose candidates on the basis of ability and without regard to place of origin.
 But Hussein's choices strained intraparty relations and broke the unwritten rules that there be clan and regional balance.
 For instance, only two members of Shermarke's cabinet were to be retained, and the number of posts in northern hands was to be increased from two to five.

 The SYL's governing Central Committee and its parliamentary groups became split.
 Hussein had been a party member since 1944 and had participated in the two previous Shermarke cabinets.
 His primary appeal was to younger and more educated party members.
 Several political leaders who had been left out of the cabinet joined the supporters of Shermarke to form an opposition group within the party.
 As a result, the Hussein faction sought support among non-SYL members of the National Assembly.